 Even before the onset of COVID-19, medical professionals were in high demand.
 Not only are nurses and physician’s assistants especially critical to a functioning healthcare unit, but they are also the helping hands of medical practitioners across the country and the world.

 One career path that opens many doors for a medical professional is that of a general practitioner.
-Here, we will explore what you can expect if you are changing career paths, or if you choose to follow this path in your medical career.
+Here, we will explore what you can expect if you are changing career paths or pursuing a general practice course.

 What Is A General Practitioner?